Ten Common Questions

 - If you are the occupant of any insured car at the time of the collision, the insurance company for the driver of the other vehicle is not responsible for paying your medical bills.
 However, if you were injured as a pedestrian, the insurance company of the driver involved in the accident is responsible for your medical coverage if you do not own a motor vehicle or live with a relative who owns a motor vehicle.

 The insurance company will send you a letter when the PIP coverage on your policy has been exhausted.
 It is important to send this letter to your health insurance company to shift the responsibility for paying for your medical care to them.
 At this point, you will initially be responsible for any co-pays and any percentage of the bill that your contract with your insurance company requires you to pay.
 These become “damages” in your personal injury case and may be recovered at the time of settlement or as part of a jury verdict.

 Making sure your medical bills are paid can be a difficult task, as insurance companies are constantly trying to shirk their responsibilities.
 Call Ostroff Injury Law to protect your rights and ensure that you do not end up with medical bills that should be someone else’s responsibility.

 9. Who can treat my car accident injuries?

 When you have been injured in a non-work related motor vehicle accident, you are permitted to seek the treatment from any doctor of your choice.
 The car insurance company responsible for paying your medical bills is not permitted to make you obtain a referral before seeking treatment.

-Seeking medical care right away is a critical action to take after a vehicle accident.
-Visiting the emergency room (ER) or your primary care physician (PCP), for example, will allow you to begin treatment immediately and get your injuries attended to and documented.
+Seeking medical care right away is an essential action to take after a vehicle accident.
+Visiting the emergency room (ER) or your primary care physician (PCP), for example, will allow you to begin treatment immediately and get your injuries attended to and documented promptly.

 10. How long will my case take?